itiligent/Sonos-OpenWRT-VLANs/README.md

 ### **Example VLANs**
 1. **LAN VLAN**:
    - The trusted network where the Sonos controller application will operate from.
    - This VLAN will be considered the **"Upstream"** network for IGMP proxying.
 2. **Guest VLAN** (optional):
-   - Semi-trusted network for guests also using a Sonos application.
+   - Trusted network for guests also using a Sonos application.
    - Also considered an **"Upstream"** network for IGMP proxying.
 3. **IOT VLAN**:
    - The untrusted VLAN for IOT devices.
    - Considered the **"Downstream"** network for IGMP proxying.

 ### **Assumptions**
-- VLANS for LAN, Guest & IOT have been pre-created on a **bridge device**.
+- VLANS for LAN, Guest & IOT have been pre-created on a **DSA bridge device**.
+(OpenWRT 21.02 and above)
 - LAN, Guest & IOT network interfaces have been configured with the their appropriate VLAN & static IP.
 - WAN access is available to all VLANs.
 - Sonos devices are using **static IP addresses** (static dhcp reservations are recommended).